-Children have a strong sense of belonging to their rural farming community.
-As a very small, rural school, our staff are aware that our Warbstow is largely represented by a white mono-culture.
-The community is celebrated but there continues to be a need to broaden this perspective as family viewpoints can be narrow and further promote the existing culture.
-This remains a challenge for staff who continue to approach this sensitively.
-School leaders embrace the unique culture of our rural community but also effectively promote equality of opportunity and diversity and have developed an outward looking curriculum.
-This is to ensure that our pupils understand, appreciate and respect differences in the world.
-This has led to ongoing support for how to express views responsibly with tolerance and respect.
+Children have a strong sense of belonging to their rural farming community and school leaders embrace this unique culture but also promote wider equality of opportunity and diversity through an outward looking curriculum.
+This is to ensure that our pupils understand, appreciate and respect differences in the world and are able to express views sensitively with tolerance and respect.

 The curriculum is designed to extend beyond the academic and provides for children's broader development.
-The school's work to enhance SMSC is integrated through the core curriculum offer via the school's Core Values.
-Staff are committed to ensuring that children are equipped with the knowledge and skills they need to be responsible citizens for the future and broaden their world view-opportunities for this are woven both through and beyond the core curriculum offer.
+The school's work to enhance Spiritual, Moral, Social and Cultural learning is integrated through the core curriculum offer via the school's Core Values.
+Staff are committed to ensuring that children are equipped with the knowledge and skills they need to be responsible citizens for the future and broaden their world view.

 The range of extracurricular clubs offered to all pupils is deliberately planned to allow breadth of scope and to maximise equity of access - Breakfast Club, residentials, PAFC.

 Opportunities for pupil leadership are held up as a particular example of ensuring that our children embrace the concept of citizenship and see themselves as contributors to society.
 Projects led and supported by pupils this year include School Council led support of charitable events - Comic Relief, NSPCC Number Day, Save the Children.
-More locally we support eh village Warm Hub - providing a location to meet and families are always welcomed.
+More locally we support the village Warm Hub - providing a location to meet and families are always welcomed.
 Remembrance Day is also marked within the village by the school.
 We have planted a Bee Garden for local community members to enjoy on site and we support the Launceston Foodbank through our Harvest celebrations.
-Leaders monitor access of children with layered vulnerabilities to all clubs and opportunities.
-This includes aspects of leadership responsibility for SEND and disadvantaged pupils..
+Leaders monitor access of children to all clubs and opportunities.
+This includes aspects of leadership responsibility for SEND pupils.
 The impact of this monitoring is to remove barriers for children i.e. transport, financial, emotional etc.